sw7x/split-futuresoft-project-into-oop-packages/README.md

 We will design the system using object-oriented analysis and design (OOAD) principles and structure it into logical packages for better modularity and maintainability.

-The system will support four user roles within the company:
-- Company Owner (Owner)
-- Manager
-- Project Manager (PM)
-- Developer (Dev)

 To organize the system into packages, we can follow two approaches:
-1.Create an overall class diagram for the entire project and divide it into packages.
+1. Create an overall class diagram for the entire project and divide it into packages.
-2.Create separate class diagrams for each individual package.
+2. Create separate class diagrams for each individual package.

 In this document, we will discuss both of these methods.

+***

 ## Project Overview